Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 Using IP-Hash method, sessions are maintained by tracking the client's IP address.
-Single Sign-On (SSO) authentication in Klaw For SSO authentication, configure Klaw by setting `klaw.login.authentication.type: ad` in the core mode application properties.
+Single Sign-On (SSO) authentication in Klaw For SSO authentication, configure Klaw by setting `klaw.login.authentication.type: ad` in the Klaw Core mode application properties.
 When SSO is enabled, either Round-Robin or Least-Connected load balancing methods can be used.